-- have at least five years' experience in forest management and Chain of Custody assessments; - have demonstrated complete understanding of all key MTLAS requirements.
+- have at least five years' experience in related assessments(forest management and/or Chain of Custody; - have demonstrated complete understanding of all key MFCS and/or PEFC Chain of Custody requirements.

 In cases where a certificate is out of date, the certification body can continue to certify product from consignments of timber that were delivered from a forest source during the certified period.